 To begin exploring Micro-Metcalf opportunities, simply click here.
 Creating a profile takes just a few minutes, and from there, it only takes a couple of clicks to apply to an opportunity!
 Please note that some projects are time-sensitive.
 In such cases, employers may expect their micro-intern(s) to begin working on the project less than one week from when they are selected.
 If you are selected for a micro-internship, you will receive an email packet that includes information on how to contact the employer so you can discuss a start date and begin work on the project.

 Who is Eligible for Micro-Internships?

-The Micro-Metcalf Program is open to all students, including CPT-eligible international students.
+Micro-Metcalfs with off-campus employers are open to undergraduate students, including CPT-eligible international students.
 If you are an international student and are interested in applying for micro-internships, please visit the Office of International Affairs’ FAQ page for more information on the CPT approval process and contact the Office of International Affairs.

 We’re here to help!
 You can contact the Micro-Metcalf team at email@example.com.